Nixville, South Carolina

 Nixville is an unincorporated community in Hampton County, South Carolina, United States.
 The community is on South Carolina Highway 3 5.3 mi east of Estill.

-On April 13, 2020, a tornado measuring EF4 on the Enhanced Fujita Scale traveled across Hampton County, striking Nixville along its path.
-The tornado, which was part of the 2020 Easter tornado outbreak, killed five people in the Nixville and Estill vicinities and caused a significant amount of property damage.
+On April 13, 2020, an EF4 tornado on the Enhanced Fujita Scale traveled across Hampton County, striking Nixville along its path.
+The tornado, part of the 2020 Easter tornado outbreak, killed five people in the Nixville and Estill areas and caused significant amount of property damage.